cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 Latest changes:
 - CFE 1.8 included: https://steamcommunity.com/sharedfiles/filedetails/?id=2268301299
 - Harvester prio switcher.
 There is a 5% change of AI goes wild on harvester hunting.
 The rest of the time it gives harvesters lower prio
+- Harvester pathfinding fix.
+No more harvesters running away
 - Fixed the way AI count the refineries and the vessel units.
-He count according to the enemies average instead of human (because in multiplayer, you can have more than 1 human)
+He counts according to the enemies average instead of human count (because in multiplayer, you can have more than 1 human)
-- Several AI-tweaks for Naval War
+- Several AI-tweaks for Naval War and Mixed War
+- Several AI-tweaks for Air and Anti-Air production
 - Fixed some performance issues

 Included mod's:
-- CFE Patch Redux for RA v1.8 (A* pathfinding, veterancy, Queue Moving, vanilla fixes, etc.)
+- CFE Patch Redux for RA v1.8 (Veterancy, vanilla fixes, etc.)
 - The Rampastring Quality of Live mod
 - Engineer instant capture
 - Additional Zoom Levels